$K^+\Lambda(1520)$ photoproduction at forward angles near threshold with the BGOOD experiment: Results and interpretation

 The differential cross section at $t_\mathrm{min}$ was determined for each $W$ interval by fitting the function in Eq.~(1):

 Fig.~\ref{fig:cstattmin}(a) shows the extrapolated differential cross section at $t_\mathrm{min}$.
 The slope parameter, $S$ is shown in Fig.~\ref{fig:cstattmin}(b).
 Within limited statistical precision it appears to remain flat.
-This is consistent with the contact term dominating near threshold, as was proposed by the effective Lagrangian model of He and Chen~\cite{he12}.
-If $K$ or $K^*$ $t$-channel exchange was to dominant for example, the differential cross section would be expected to be more forward peaked, resulting in a negative value for $S$.
+This is consistent with the contact term dominating near threshold, as was proposed by many effective Lagrangian models~\cite{he12,nam05,nam07,nam10,toki08,xie10,xie14}.
+If $K$ or $K^*$ $t$-channel exchange was dominant for example, the differential cross section could be expected to be more forward peaked, resulting in a negative value for $S$.